paulourio/bosque/README.md

 ### Basic

 After installed the application will have a program called `desenhar`.
 You can type it with the desired tree in preorder.
-For instance, if you want to draw this tree:

- 5

- /\

-3  6

-/\

-1 4

-Type this:
+For instance:

 	$ desenhar 5 3 1 4 6